 Asphalt vs Concrete Pavement – Which One’s Better?

 If you are confused between asphalt or concrete pavements for your next project, there are several factors that you should consider before making a choice.
-At Nationwide Paving, we serve residential, commercial and industrial clients.
-Our services include parking lot paving, asphalt paving, interlocking stone, and snow removal.
+At Nationwide Paving, we serve commercial and industrial clients.
+Our services include parking lot paving, asphalt paving, and interlocking stone.

 Here are a few factors to consider before choosing a pavement option: